 The Interstate 35W bridge over the Mississippi River collapsed during the peak traffic hours of August 1, 2007, near Downtown Minneapolis.
-Without any notice, the deck truss bridge (built in 1964, opened in 1967, 1907 feet long, 14 spans) plummeted into the waters of the Mississippi River some 64 feet below, sending drivers and their vehicles into the river in an instant.1 A total of 111 vehicles were on the portion of bridge that collapsed; 13 people died and 145 people were injured in the tragedy.
+Without any notice, the deck truss bridge (built in 1964, opened in 1967, 1907 feet long, 14 spans) plummeted into the waters of the Mississippi River some 64 feet below, sending motorists into the river in an instant.1 A total of 111 vehicles were on the portion of bridge that collapsed; 13 people died and 145 people were injured in the tragedy.
 Inadequate load capacity of the gusset plates (support elements along the under side of the bridge) failed, causing the bridge collapse to occur.
 An in depth report from the NTSB on the event is available here.

-A $15-million contract to remove the bridge debris was awarded to Carl Bolander & Sons Co. on August 8, 2007.
+A $15 million contract to remove the bridge debris was awarded to Carl Bolander & Sons Co. on August 8, 2007.
 Crews used three cranes to lift the bridge deck segments for their move to a staging area for analysis by NTSB officials.

 Interstate 35W completion dates per Minnesota Official Highway Maps:

-1961 – I-35W was open from a point north of Minnesota 13 at Burnsville to the Lyndale Connector (then U.S. 65).
+- 1961 – I-35W was open from a point north of MN 13 at Burnsville to the Lyndale Connector (then U.S. 65).

-1965 – I-35W under construction southward from MN 13 to I-35 at Burnsville and northward from the Lyndale Connector to Lake Street.
+- 1965 – I-35W under construction southward from MN 13 to I-35 at Burnsville and northward from the Lyndale Connector to Lake Street.

-1968 – open from Burnsville (I-35) north to I-94 and Downtown Minneapolis and from Minnesota 208 (Exit 23A) north to County Road H (Exit 28C) at Mounds View.
+- 1968 – open from Burnsville (I-35) north to I-94 and Downtown Minneapolis and from MN 208 (Exit 23A) north to County Road H (Exit 28C) at Mounds View.

-Fall 1968 – I-35W extended north from Mounds View to Lake Drive (then U.S. 8) at Lino Lakes.
+- Fall 1968 – I-35W extended north from Mounds View to Lake Drive (then U.S. 8) at Lino Lakes.
 I-35E and I-94 side by side section through Downtown Minneapolis also completed.

 - 1969 – Mississippi River Bridge north of Downtown Minneapolis.

 - 1970 – Interstate 35W complete between Lake Drive in Lino Lakes to I-35 at Columbus.

-1973 – I-35W extended south from the Mississippi River Bridge to I-94 and north to Hennepin Avenue (Exit 19).
+- 1973 – I-35W extended south from the Mississippi River Bridge to I-94 and north to Hennepin Avenue (Exit 19).
 The north section of I-35W opened west to New Brighton Boulevard (then U.S. 8) and cosigned as Minnesota 36.

 - 1976 – Interstate 35W completed overall with the section between Hennepin Avenue and New Brighton Boulevard opened.
 The interchange along this segment with I-335 dropped as the route was canceled.

 History of Split Routes

-Interstate 5W to I-505 and I-580 (Oakland to south of Tracy) in California
+- Interstate 5W to I-505 and I-580 (Oakland to south of Tracy) in California

-Interstate 15E to I-215 in California (former U.S. 395)
+- Interstate 15E to I-215 in California (former U.S. 395)

-Interstate 35 to I-135 in Kansas
+- Interstate 35 to I-135 in Kansas

-Interstate 70N to I-70 and Interstate 70S to I-270 in Maryland
+- Interstate 70N to I-70 and Interstate 70S to I-270 in Maryland

-Interstate 75E to I-75 in the Tampa Bay Area (original I-75 was renumbered I-275)
+- Interstate 75E to I-75 in the Tampa Bay Area (original I-75 was renumbered I-275)

 - Interstate 80N to I-680 in Iowa

-Interstate 80N to the Western I-84 in Oregon, Idaho, and Utah
+- Interstate 80N to the Western I-84 in Oregon, Idaho, and Utah

-Interstate 80S to I-76 in Colorado
+- Interstate 80S to I-76 in Colorado

-Interstate 80S to I-76 in Ohio, Pennsylvania, and New Jersey
+- Interstate 80S to I-76 in Ohio, Pennsylvania, and New Jersey

-Interstate 81E to I-380 in Pennsylvania
+- Interstate 81E to I-380 in Pennsylvania

 Most of these conversions were completed during the 1960s and 1970s.
 The Western Interstate 84 was among the last, as it was converted by 1980.
-However, there were two exceptions remaining in the system: Interstate 35 splits twice into Interstate 35E and Interstate 35W, once in the Dallas/Fort Worth metro area and again in the Minneapolis/St. Paul metro area.
-The reason these split routes still remain is that neither city wanted to relinquish the routing of Interstate 35.
+However, there were two exceptions remaining in the system: I-35 splits twice into Interstate 35E and Interstate 35W, once in the Dallas/Fort Worth metro area and again in the Minneapolis/St. Paul metro area.
+The reason these split routes remain is that neither city wanted to relinquish the routing of Interstate 35.
 AASHTO conceded and the split suffixed routing remains in both Texas and Minnesota.